Parkinson’s Disease: In the Shadow of Alzheimer’s

 If you wish to get involved and make a difference yourself, visit the Parkinson’s Disease Awareness Month site to download the free tool kit 30 Ways to Increase Awareness of Parkinson’s Disease and access a number of other educational and awareness raising resources.

-For a more very detailed treatment of Parkinson’s disease, including information about medications and therapies, read Parkinson’s Disease in the Elderly in our article archive.
+For a more very detailed treatment of Parkinson’s disease, including information about medications and therapies, read Parkinson’s Disease in the Elderly on our Planning and Advice page.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.